 Mr. Vincent Chun Hung Chan has served on our board of directors since December 2022.
 Mr. Chan has been a venture partner at Beyond Ventures since August 2024 and a venture capital manager in China and Hong Kong since October 2023 and was a Senior Managing Director and Head of Asia of Samena Capital Hong Kong Limited from 2016 to 2022.
 From 1991 to 2016, he served several leading private equity investment companies including HSBC Equity Management Limited, Suez Asia Holdings (Hong Kong) Limited, JAFCO Investment (Asia Pacific) Ltd and Spring Capital Asia, Limited.
 Mr. Chan has been an independent non-executive director of CN Logistics International Holdings Limited since September 2020, and an independent non-executive director of Hywin Holdings Ltd. (Nasdaq: HYW) since June 2022.
-Mr. Chan is currently the Director and Treasurer of the Hong Kong from 2020 to 2024.
-He was previously a member of the Main Board and GEM Listing Review Committees of the Stock Exchange of Hong Kong from 2020 to 2024.
-He was previously a member of the Hong Kong Securities and Futures Commission from July 2005 to March 2011.
+Mr. Chan is currently the Director and Treasurer of the Hong Kong Venture Capital and Private Equity Association.
+Mr. Chan has been a member of the Main Board and GEM Listing Review Committees of the Stock Exchange of Hong Kong from May 2007 to May 2012.
+He was also a member of the Public Shareholders Group of the Hong Kong Securities and Futures Commission from July 2005 to March 2011.
 Mr. Chan received a Bachelor of Arts degree from the University of Hong Kong in November 1986 and a master's degree in business administration from the Manchester Business School (then known as the Victoria University of Manchester) in the United Kingdom in July 1988.
 He was admitted as a chartered financial analyst of the Institute of Chartered Financial Analysts, United States in September 1993.